-- Submit an SSC Application form and forward all high school, as well as other college transcripts directly to the Office of Admissions. - Submit the Phlebotomy Program Admission Application form to the Program no later than October 1 for Spring admission, or June 1 for Fall admission.

-3. Priority for admission will be given to applicants who meet the published deadline date.
-Residents of South Suburban College's District will be given first priority for admission into the program.
+- Submit an SSC Application form and forward all high school, as well as other college transcripts directly to the Office of Admissions. - Submit the Phlebotomy Program Admission Application form to the Program no later than October 1 for Spring admission, or June 1 for Fall admission. - Priority for admission will be given to applicants who meet the published deadline date.
 Admission to the College does not guarantee admission to the program.